 The Agency also advised that the proposed order was untenable.
 See id.
 That same day, the Union emailed a reply.
 See Union Email.
-In its reply, the Union challenges the timing of the Agency's grievant list, and attempts to challenge whether the Agency's grievant list was provided to the Arbitrator.
+In its reply, the Union challenged the timing of the Agency's grievant list, and attempted to challenge whether the Agency's grievant list was provided to the Arbitrator.
 See id.
-Notwithstanding this, the Union's email reply does not dispute that the Agency's presentation of its methodology to both the Union and Arbitrator identified the Agency's list of potential grievants, and that among the Agency's list included its own listing of GS 1101, PHRS and CIRS employees.
+Notwithstanding this, the Union's email reply did not dispute that the Agency's presentation of its methodology to both the Union and Arbitrator identified the Agency's list of potential grievants, and that among the Agency's list included the Agency's own listing of GS 1101, PHRS and CIRS employees.
 See Union email.